Legislative Aide, Senator Ben Hueso

-Upon completion of his undergraduate studies, he decided to attend the University of the Pacific, McGeorge School of Law because "[he] had a strong interest in public interest law and public policy development.
-McGeorge's distinguished Capital Center for Public Law and Policy program and the law school's close proximity to California's Capital were a perfect fit for me!
+Upon completion of his undergraduate studies, he decided to attend the McGeorge School of Law, University of the Pacific because "[he] had a strong interest in public interest law and public policy development.
+McGeorge's distinguished Capital Center for Law and Policy program and the law school's close proximity to California's Capital were a perfect fit for me!
 One of the things I appreciated most about attending McGeorge was the individual attention and opportunities for professional development I received from the extraordinary professors."

 Since graduating in May of 2014, Aaron was admitted to the California Bar and is currently serving as a California Senate Fellow through a fellowship program jointly sponsored by the California State Senate and the Center for California Studies at California State University, Sacramento.
 The California Senate Fellows program has been ranked in the top ten training/internship programs in the nation - four years running - alongside of Google and the Smithsonian.
 Senate Fellows are assigned to the offices of a California Senator or Senate policy committee and work as part of the public policy staff team in the Capitol.

 "I have been assigned to the office of Senator Ben Hueso.
 My responsibilities include helping develop legislative proposals, researching and analyzing bills, meeting with stakeholders regarding important issues the Senator may be asked to vote on, and drafting speech talking points for the Senator."